-Risk Evaluation for Cyclic Aliphatic Bromide Cluster (HBCD Cluster)
+Risk Evaluation for Cyclic Aliphatic Bromide Cluster (HBCD)

 On this page:

-HBCD is a flame retardant that has been used primarily in construction materials, which may include structural insulated panels.
-While HBCD is known to build up in the environment over time and presents potential human health concerns based on animal test results, it is unlikely that most people would be exposed to this chemical which means that potential risks from this chemical are low.
+HBCD is a flame retardant.
 Use of HBCD has declined dramatically over the past few years, primarily due to the use of replacement chemicals.
 U.S. manufacturers have indicated complete replacement of HBCD in their production lines, including the depletion of stockpiles and cessation of export.

-In June 2017, EPA released the scope document for HBCD which includes the hazards, exposures, conditions of use, and the potentially exposed or susceptible subpopulations EPA expected to consider in its risk evaluation of the HBCD conducted pursuant to TSCA Section 6(b)(4).
-In June 2018, EPA released the problem formulation for HBCD which refined the scope of the HBCD risk evaluation by clarifying the chemical uses that EPA expected to evaluate and described how EPA expected to conduct the evaluation.
+In June 2017, EPA released the scope document for HBCD which included the hazards, exposures, conditions of use, and the potentially exposed or susceptible subpopulations EPA expected to consider in its risk evaluation.
+In June 2018, EPA released the problem formulation for HBCD which refined the scope of the risk evaluation by clarifying the chemical conditions of use that EPA expected to evaluate and describing how EPA expected to conduct the evaluation.

 After releasing the scope documents, the dockets for each of the first 10 chemicals were open for public comments.
 Read EPA’s Responses to Public Comments Received on the Scope Documents for the First Ten Chemicals for Risk Evaluation under TSCA.
 This document addresses cross-cutting public comments received in response to EPA publishing the scope documents.

-Prior to the Lautenberg Act, EPA began the review of the HBCD cluster and published the following information.
+Prior to the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA began the review of HBCD and published the following information.